dsp2003/clef/README.md

  - Tomb       : 10 Golden Bars, 4 Rubium Ore and 2 Glass Blocks
  - Wooden     : 1 Diamond, 50 Wood Planks, 3 Steel Bars and 2 Glass Blocks

-+ [N][SG ONLY] Orange Teleporter Core can be crafted from 2 Iron Bars, 4 Core Fragment Ores and 1 Diamond
++ [N] Orange Teleporter Core can be crafted from 2 Iron Bars, 4 Core Fragment Ores and 1 Diamond

-+ [N][SG ONLY] Added Portable Teleporter object.
++ [N] Added Portable Teleporter object.
 Can be crafted via Iron Crafting Table for 1 Orange Teleporter Core, 1 Circuit Board, 2 Durasteel Bars and 2 Glass Blocks

-+ [M][SG ONLY] Instant teleportation!
++ [M] Instant teleportation!
 Removed fullscreen teleport animation (causes epilepsy and slows down the game.
 Chucklefish, what were you thinking?!)

++ [M] Replaced teleport effect sprites with blue versions based on original Rho's design

 + [R] The player will start from forest planet (same as in EK, was "Garden" in UG).
 This largely increases variety in comparison with bland "Lush / Garden" worlds